zjohn77/lightning-mlflow-hf/README.md

 ![Lex GLUE Data Module](docs/lex-glue-data-module.png)

-There are quite a few nitty-gritty details in `LexGlueDataModule`, but the main idea is that the `setup` method fetches the data directly from Huggingface, and then some sort of tokenization has to happen.
+There are quite a few nitty-gritty details in `LexGlueDataModule`, but the main idea is that the `setup` method fetches the data directly from Hugging Face, and then some sort of tokenization has to happen.
 The details of that tokenization is in the `_shared_transform` method, which is just the high level interface for the `_preprocess` callback method.